 [Website @: https://fund.lancasterifs.com]

 The LUIFS Ghosal Fund is a selective subdivision of the LUIFS, offering members the opportunity to have first-hand experience of equity investments and to gain exposure to real-life situations related to the buy side of financial services.
 Its activities closely mirror those of a real-life asset manager.
-Having gained a lot of value in experience for being one of the handful of analysts during my final year, I deducted that offering more insight of the fund’s activities to the wider members of the society could increase their membership value.
+Having gained a lot of value in experience for being one of the handful of analysts during my final year, I deducted that offering more insight of the fund’s activities could increase LUIFS’ value to outsiders.
 Although the fund’s activities (i.e research, selection and stock pitching) are exclusive to the fund members, insight into our processes could be efficiently delivered through our site.

 Get in touch

 Serving as the Vice-president IT for the LUIFS was a great learning experience due to the myriad of things I got to do.
 From improving my web-development skills to managing, collaborating and working with a diverse group of people.